 In 1995, he was appointed to President Clinton’s twenty-member Committee for Trade and Investment in Northern Ireland while General Manager of an aerospace company.
 He then became involved in the brokering of defense products in the Pacific Rim operating with a partner out of Bangkok, Thailand.
 In 2003, with his partners, sold XonTech, a company that had grown to over 500 employees, to Northrop Grumman.
 He professes to a passion for writing, travel, bridge and golf.

-He has written five novels, The Missing Factor, The Avignon Legacy, The Mulligan, The Business End, and Knights of Honor.
+He has written six novels; The Missing Factor, The Avignon Legacy, The Mulligan, The Business End, Knights of Honor, and Knights in Action.
 He lives in Newport Beach, California.